Chiropractic Marketing: 6 Ways How to Get Referrals from Doctors

 - Switch to ChiroTouch to streamline your workflow and create case note reports to share with MDs.

-MD referrals are an effective chiropractic marketing technique you can use to bring new patients into your chiropractic practice.
+Getting referrals from doctors is an effective chiropractic marketing technique you can use to bring new patients into your chiropractic practice.
 Learn how to boost your patient numbers by implementing these six ways to get more referrals from MDs and discover how a fully integrated chiropractic EHR system like ChiroTouch can support your marketing efforts.

 1. Create a Target List